 Hoop earrings, dangly earrings and ankle chains are perfect for this type.

 A ‘Natural’s’ jewellery is likely to be slightly funky, maybe semi-precious stones and gems.

 Again it may be with patterns of leaves and flowers.

 Hair ornaments easily fall into this type but will be in a relaxed, slightly haphazard style.

 The person whose main style is Dramatic will feel and act their best in bold, bright blocks or sections of colours and black and white.

 They suit angular and sharp styles of fashion.
 Bold and striking.

 Think Victoria Beckham.
 Or UK Prime Minister Teresa May (remember the chunky necklaces she wears?).

 For instance chunky bangles and torques, unusual necklaces with strong lines and shapes.
 The lines are not soft, but strong and bold and angular.

-We hope this has given you food for thought and we’d love to hear your feedback or experiences with wearing jewellery to suit your style.
+We hope this has given you food for thought and we’d love to hear your feedback or experiences with wearing a particular style of jewellery.